 “It was a surprise to us to discover that men’s brains and women’s brains were so different, despite equivalent lead exposure.
 The men appeared to be compensating for the loss of their executive function, which is governed by the frontal lobe,” she said.

 “We speculate that estrogen might have some protective effect.
 This has been seen in animal studies of lead exposure,” Dr. Cecil told Medscape Radiology.
 “When researchers dose animals with lead, the females seem to be protected, compared with the males.
-This is consistent with our observations that the men’s brains had greater decrements, greater loss of activity, according to their levels of blood lead.
+This is consistent with our observations that the men’s brains had greater decrements, and greater loss of activity, according to their levels of blood lead.
 They also had greater amounts of compensation by recruiting additional areas in the brain.”

 In fact, most of the study findings were driven by the results in men.